 The Republic of Congo is pursuing financial sustainability for its immunization services through budget advocacy.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Congo in February 2012.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Congo from 2012 to 2016.

 Immunization Program Structure

 Congo’s immunization program (EPI) is located in the Family Health Department, Ministry of Health.

 Over the period 2006-2014, the country’s Gross National Income rose from US$1,210 to $2,680 per capita, a 121 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Congolese government spent $3 on routine immunization per surviving infant in 2006.
 By 2014, this figure had increased more than five-fold to $17.
 In addition, the government share of total routine immunization expenditures increased from 26 percent to 40 percent over the period.
 Since 2010, Congo has reported consistently on JRF financial indicators.
 The data suggest that Congo has progressed towards country ownership of its immunization program.
 Among SIF countries, Congo ranked ninth in terms of routine immunization spending per surviving infant in 2016.